 Items requested through Amazon's e-commerce portal could be delivered within two days in the continental United States.
 This would provide users a better way to manage their funds by using just-in-time supplies.
 Amazon's world-class logistics network also provides choices for how and when orders are delivered, so commands could consolidate deliveries.
 Of course, Amazon's logistics model would have to expand to manage the enormous increase in orders if the United States government started doing much of its purchasing through Amazon.

 Sourcing requirements could be satisfied with multiple sellers' offers on a single page.
 The portal could save data showing three prices from three vendors; operational needs statements could be typed directly into the portal or uploaded; additional notes from the purchaser or approver could also be added; and all of the information could be tracked for auditability.
-The example belowscreenshot on Page 20 shows a snapshot from the Amazon Business portal listing prices from four vendors and a recommendation of a vendor; eventually, it's possible the same screen could display why Amazon recommended the vendor it did.
+The screenshot on Page 20 shows Amazon Business portal prices from four vendors and a recommendation of a vendor; eventually, it's possible the same screen could display why Amazon recommended the vendor it did.